Where do we begin as we analyse mobility patterns? Do we look at economics? Behavioural psychology? Sociology? Urban planning? Marketing?

-The MIND-SETS concept, which will be tested by experts in the next phase of the project (see Testing the MIND-SETS concept), is based on an interdisciplinary analysis of existing knowledge.
+The MIND-SETS concept, which was tested by experts in the next phase of the project (see Testing the MIND-SETS concept), was based on an interdisciplinary analysis of existing knowledge.

-This analysis has been broken down into the following tasks:
+This analysis was broken down into the following tasks:

 Factors that influence mobility behaviour

-It is essential to consider several factors in the implementation of new policies, and therefore we will coordinate current knowledge from different fields that approach the mobility issue from a wide range of perspectives.
+It is essential to consider several factors in the implementation of new policies, and therefore we coordinated knowledge from different fields that approach the mobility issue from a wide range of perspectives.

 Economic drivers and barriers

 The economic approach to travel behaviour underpins numerous models that are used in planning practice and policy.
-The focus here will be on the behavioural assumptions underlying the models in the peer -reviewed literature, with a focus on the “rational actor” assumption and the equilibrium concepts.
-Our discussion will focus on the demand side of transport.
+The focus here was on the behavioural assumptions underlying the models in the peer-reviewed literature, with a focus on the “rational actor” assumption and the equilibrium concepts.
+Our discussion concentrated on the demand side of transport.

 Psychological drivers and barriers

-The goal of this task is to focus on existing literature to enhance our understanding of the psychological factors determining mobility patterns and of the psychological value of mobility for individuals with different lifestyles.
-Our review will cover four main topics:
+The goal of this task was to focus on existing literature to enhance our understanding of the psychological factors determining mobility patterns and of the psychological value of mobility for individuals with different lifestyles.
+Our review covered four main topics: